Semiparametric Preference Optimization: Your Language Model is Secretly a Single-Index Model: Preference Alignment as a Semiparametric Single-Index Model

 \subsection{Reformulation as a single-index model}

-In policy optimization we search over a policy class $\{\pi_\theta:\theta\in\Theta\}$.
-We emphasize that throughout, we let $\theta$ be a completely \textit{abstract parameter}, not necessarily finite dimensional.
-In this sense, the policy class can be parametric or nonparametric, and is generally understood to be large and rich.

-Let us assume realizability of this class for our learning task in \cref{eq:target} in that $\pi^\star=\pi_{\theta^\star}$ for some $\theta^\star\in\Theta$.
-We will now show this essentially induces what is known as a \textit{single-index model} \citep{ichimura1987estimation} on the preference data.
+We search over a policy class $\{\pi_\theta:\theta\in\Theta\}$, allowing $\theta$ to be an abstract (possibly infinite-dimensional) parameter.
+We will now show that assuming realizability of this class for our learning task in \cref{eq:target} induces what is known as a \textit{single-index model} \citep{ichimura1987estimation} on the preference data.

 Let us posit the following model for preference data: for $\theta\in\Theta$ and $\Psi$ a CDF,